The Hanbali School: History, Scholars & Key Books in Islamic Law

 His Scholarly Journey

 Imam Ahmad was a giant in Hadith, Fiqh, and Aqeedah.
 He was among the greatest compilers of Hadith, preserving over one million Hadiths with their chains of narration.
-His knowledge extended beyond Hadith; he was also a prominent scholar in Ahlus Sunnah wal Jama’ah’s theology and a recognized jurist (faqih).
+His knowledge extended beyond Hadith; yet his brilliance did not end there - he was also a firm defender of the creed of Ahl al-Sunnah wal-Jamāʿah and a distinguished faqīh whose rulings and principles continue to guide generations.

 The consensus of the scholars affirms his rank: